-7.1.3 If the initial review of an Adverse Analytical Finding under Article 7.1.2 does not reveal an applicable TUE or entitlement to a TUE as provided in the International Standard for Therapeutic Use Exemptions, or departure that caused the Adverse Analytical Finding, the FEI shall promptly notify the Athlete, in the manner set out in Article 19, of: (a) the Adverse Analytical Finding; (b) the anti-doping rule violated; (c) the Athlete's right to promptly request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed waived; (d) the scheduled date, time and place for the B Sample analysis if the Athlete or the FEI chooses to request an analysis of the B Sample; (e) the opportunity for the Athlete and/or the Athlete's representative to attend the B Sample opening and analysis within the time period specified in the International Standard for Laboratories if such analysis is requested; and (f) the Athlete's right to request copies of the A and B Sample laboratory documentation package which includes information as required by the International Standard for Laboratories.
-The FEI shall also notify the Athlete's National Anti-Doping Organization and WADA.
-If the FEI decides not to bring forward the Adverse Analytical Finding as an antidoping rule violation, it shall so notify the Athlete, the Athlete's National Anti-Doping Organization and WADA.
+7.3.1 If the review of an Adverse Analytical Finding under Article 7.2.2 does not reveal an applicable TUE or entitlement to a TUE as provided in the International Standard for Therapeutic Use Exemptions, or departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Adverse Analytical Finding, the FEI shall promptly notify the Athlete and simultaneously the Athlete's National Anti-Doping Organisation and WADA, in the manner set out in Article $\frac{19}{1}$ 14.1. of: (a) the Adverse Analytical Finding; (b) the anti-doping rule violated; (c) the Athlete's right to promptly request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed waived; (d) the scheduled date, time and place for the B Sample analysis if the Athlete or the FEI chooses to request an analysis of the B Sample; (e) the opportunity for the Athlete and/or the Athlete's representative to attend the B Sample opening and analysis within the time period specified inin accordance with the International Standard for Laboratories if such analysis is requested; and (f) the Athlete's right to request copies of the A and B Sample laboratory documentation package which includes information as required by the International Standard for Laboratories.
+The FEI shall also notify the Athlete's National Anti-Doping Organization and WADA:; (g) the Athlete's right to request the hearing or, failing such request within the deadline specified in the notification, that the hearing may be deemed waived; (h) the opportunity for the athlete to provide a written explanation about the overall circumstances of the case or to dispute (within a specific deadline indicated in the notification) the assertion that an anti-doping rule violation has occurred; (i) the opportunity for the athlete to make an agreement with the FEI about the Consequences that are mandated by these Anti-Doping Rules or (where some discretion as to Consequences exists under these Anti-Doping Rules) that have been agreed with the FEI; (j) the imposition of a mandatory Provisional Suspension in accordance with Article 7.9.1; (k) the imposition of an optional Provisional Suspension where the FEI Tribunal decides to impose it in accordance with Article 7.9.2; (I) the opportunity to voluntarily accept a Provisional Suspension pending the resolution of the matter, in all cases where a Provisional Suspension has not been imposed; (m) the Athlete's opportunity to promptly admit the anti-doping rule violation and consequently request the reduction in the period of Ineligibility in accordance with Article 10.6.3; (n) the Athlete's opportunity to cooperate and provide substantial assistance in discovering or establishing an anti-doping rule violation.
+If the FEI decides not to bring forward the Adverse Analytical Finding as an anti-doping rule violation, it shall so notify the Athlete, the Athlete's National Anti-Doping Organization Organisation and WADA.